apetri/IG_Pipeline/README.md

     python make_directories.py example_options.ini

 that will generate the directory structure for your simulation batch.
 Now you are ready to start!
 The next step will be producing the CAMB executable.

+__IMPORTANT__: The number of cosmological parameters to vary (e.g. Nsi = 4 for 4 different values of sigma8) MUST be set in build_options.py and Precambrian must be re-maked once this is changed.
+If you simply change it in your ini options file, without re-running "make", it is likely that you'll bump in a segmentation fault at runtime!

 **1.1) Compile and run CAMB**